cdapio/cdap/cdap-docs/cdap-apps/source/hydrator/custom.rst

 -------------
 Each plugin can define a plugin config that specifies what properties the plugin requires.
 When a user creates a pipeline, they will need to provide these properties in order to use the plugin.
-This is done by extending the `PluginConfig` class, and populating that class with the field your plugin requires.
+This is done by extending the ``PluginConfig`` class, and populating that class with the fields your plugin requires.
 Each field can be annotated to provide more information to users:

 - ``@Name``: The name of the field.
-Defaults to Java field name.
-You may want to use this if you want the user facing name to use syntax that is not legal Java syntax.
+Defaults to the Java field name.
+You may want to use this if you want the user-facing name to use syntax that is not legal Java syntax.

 - ``@Description``: A description for the field.

 - ``@Nullable``: Indicates that the specific configuration property is optional.
 Such a plugin class can be used without that property being specified.

-At this time, fields in a `PluginConfig` must be primitive Java types (boxed or unboxed).
+At this time, fields in a ``PluginConfig`` must be primitive Java types (boxed or unboxed).

 .. highlight:: java